cedricviaccoz/warsonrplace/biggest_conflicts_description.md

 # Conflicts Type

+___Not to forget to say that a reason of conflict can either be the main reason for this attack, or the reason of the previous attack which led to a defensive attack which is still linked to this reason in the end (revenge/counter-attack is not a real reason of conflict per se)___

 ### _Spatial_
 An artwork takes too much place on the canva, thus some communities feel some injustice about the zone repartition.
 Out of jealousy, they attack the more greedy community.
-This conflict type being one of the main conflict encountered on r/place seems to be backed up by the table of the most attacked communities below, which show that __TODO__
+This conflict type being one of the main conflict encountered on r/place seems to be backed up by the table of the most attacked communities below, which show that most of the communities the most attacked are actually communities with the biggest area occupied on the canva.

 Examples : Osu, Americanflaginplace